Qovery/documentation/scripts/generate/README.md

 # Generate

-The `make generate` command auto-generates files across the Qovery repository (mostly documentation).
+The `make generate` command auto-generates files across the Vector repository (mostly documentation).
 This folder contains all of the inner-workings of that command.

 ## Metadata

-To start, you should be familiar with the Qovery [`/.meta`](/.meta) directory.
+To start, you should be familiar with the Vector [`/.meta`](/.meta) directory.
-This directory contains various metadata about the Qovery project as a whole, mostly configuration details but also link definitions and more.
+This directory contains various metadata about the Vector project as a whole, mostly configuration details but also link definitions and more.
 Its content is loaded via the [`./util/metadata.rb`](./util/metadata.rb) file and represented as an object.

 ## Templates

-If a file in the Qovery repo needs to be dynamically generated you can place it in the [templates](templates) directory.
-The structure of this directory should match the root Qovery structure exactly, and only include files that need to be generated.
+If a file in the Vector repo needs to be dynamically generated you can place it in the [templates](templates) directory.
+The structure of this directory should match the root Vector structure exactly, and only include files that need to be generated.
 For example, the [`/README.md`](/README.md) is generated by the [`/scripts/generate/templates/README.md.erb`](/scripts/generate/templates/README.md.erb) template.